-St. John’s, NL – WorkplaceNL has recognized three talented students for their creativity in developing student safety video and radio ads.
+St. John’s, NL – WorkplaceNL has recognized four talented students for their creativity in developing student safety video and radio ads.

-The winner of the 2022 video category is Natalie Walsh, a grade 11 student at Pasadena Academy, Pasadena.
-Her video, Speak Up About Safety, addresses the importance of workplace health and safety training.
-Natalie’s video will be the Newfoundland and Labrador entry in the Canadian Centre for Occupational Health and Safety’s (CCOHS) national Focus on Safety Youth Video Contest.
+The winner of the 2023 video category is Riley Catling, a student at Lewisporte Collegiate, Lewisporte.
+Her video, Average Joe Learns about Personal Protective Equipment, addresses the importance of wearing personal protective equipment (PPE) in the workplace.
+Riley’s video will be the Newfoundland and Labrador entry in the Canadian Centre for Occupational Health and Safety’s (CCOHS) national Focus on Safety Youth Video Contest.

-The winners of the 2022 radio ad category are Sydney Durdle and Samantha Burry, grade 12 students at Discovery Collegiate, Bonavista.
-Their winning entry, Workplace Safety: Not a Game, will be aired on stations throughout the province.
+The winners of the 2023 radio ad category are Edmund Pelley, Luke Turpin and Jordan Curtis, students at St. Lawrence Academy, St. Lawrence.
+Their winning entry, Don’t Knock it, Keep Your Phone in Your Pocket, will be aired on stations throughout the province.

-“Congratulations to all students who participated in this contest that focuses on the importance of safety in all workplaces,” said the Honourable Bernard Davis, Minister Responsible for Labour.
-“The creativity displayed demonstrates that our youth are engaged and passionate about instilling proper work practices and ensuring safe workplaces continue in the future.”
+“Congratulations to this year’s award recipients and to all students who participated in this contest that focuses on the importance of safety in the workplace,” said the Honourable Bernard Davis, Minister Responsible for Labour.
+“It is great to see our youth continue to be in engaged about the importance of being safe at work and instilling proper workplace safety practices.”

 The annual Student Safety Video/Radio Ad Contest, open to youth in grades 7-12, encourages students to share their thoughts on workplace safety and injury prevention.
 Winners receive a $1,000 cash prize and a plaque for their school.